woznyjakub/nodejs-nest-graphql-sample/readme.md

-# Node.js Star Wars API GraphQL API
+# Node.js Star Wars GraphQL API

 A simple GraphQL API built with Node.js that retrieves data from the [Star Wars API (SWAPI)](https://swapi.dev) and allows basic operations on the data.